News

-Join FPC Fond du Lac as our Full-Time Communications Coordinator and Administrative Assistant!
+Join FPC Fond du Lac as our Part-time Music and Worship Coordinator!

 On Sunday, February 9th during the Growing Connections hour, Pastor Craig will be sharing a few key findings from his doctoral research about leadership as a local theologian that are guiding us into and through a time of discernment about what it means to be the church and what this might look like in the emerging context of western culture.